-Applications for financial aid may be obtained by contacting the Student Financial Aid Office nearest you.
+Applications for financial aid may be obtained by contacting 1-(800)-4-FED-AID.
 Please use our web site www.troy.edu/financialaid to apply on line, to download forms, or to contact us.

 Confidentiality: Students' family financial information and the type and amount of a student's aid are held in confidence.
 Student Financial Aid Office ensures the confidentiality of all student records in accordance with the Buckley Amendment - the Family Education Rights and Privacy Act of 1974.
 (FERPA).